talonendm/talonendm.github.io/_posts/2020-10-07-thesis-word-cloud-shiny.md

 ## Publication V: Analyzing Parliamentary Elections Based on Voting Advice Application Data (2011)

- This article describes a methodology for modeling the values of Finnish citizens and Members of Parliament (MP) by combining voting advice application (VAA) data with the results of the 2011 parliamentary elections.
+Article written by Jaakko Talonen and Mika Sulkava describes a methodology for modeling the values of Finnish citizens and Members of Parliament (MP) by combining voting advice application (VAA) data with the results of the 2011 parliamentary elections.
 The authors preprocess the qualitative VAA data into a high-dimensional matrix, which is then reduced to two principal components using Principal Component Analysis (PCA) for visualization.
 They employ kernel density estimation to create "value grids" representing the distribution of opinions for candidates, parties, and the electorate, even approximating missing data based on party affiliations.
 The paper visualizes these value distributions, indicating left/right economic views and liberal/conservative social stances as the primary axes, offering insights into voter behavior, party positions, and potential government coalition formations.

 ### How was the data collected and preprocessed for analysis?